dbutz/SchoolSite-Pro-Docs/dataManagement/createData/createStudents.md

 * <ins> Home/Hospital student </ins> (HH)- Home schooled or students located in hospitals don’t traditionally take classroom space.
 They are <ins>automatically excluded</ins> from both enrollment projections and all types of redistricting plans.

 * <ins>Special Education student</ins> (SE)- Special education programs can take many forms, from remedial reading and part-day pull out programs to severely disabled students who require special classroom facilities.
-For use in SchoolSite, the SE code is reserved for the later types of students; those who require special facilities and therefore are not involved in boundary changes and for which you may not wish to include in traditional enrollment forecasting methodologies.
+For use in SchoolSite Pro, the SE code is reserved for the later types of students; those who require special facilities and therefore are not involved in boundary changes and for which you may not wish to include in traditional enrollment forecasting methodologies.
 Students in part-time resource specialist types of programs who are usually mainstreamed with other students in the schools are not considered SE.
 Special education usually represents approximately 2-3% of the District’s student population.
 These types of students can be <ins>optionally included</ins> in resident projections and resident redistricting plans and are <ins>always included</ins> in reports for staffing projections and redistricting plans based upon enrollment.

 * Independent Study student (IS)-  Students guided by a teacher but usually does not take classes with other students every day.
 These could also be online students.
 These students may or may not require a seat in a public school.
 These types of students can be optionally included in resident projections and resident redistricting plans and are always included in reports for staffing projections and redistricting plans based upon enrollment.

 * <ins>General Education K-12 student</ins> (GE)- Regular students in kindergarten through 12th grade residing within the District’s boundaries and is not classified as being in any of the programs above.
 These students are the bulk of your student population and are always included in redistricting plans and projections.

-## How Classification Codes are used in SchoolSite Redistricting Plans:
+## How Classification Codes are used in SchoolSite Pro Redistricting Plans:
-There are three types of redistricting plans that can be created in SchoolSite:
+There are three types of redistricting plans that can be created in SchoolSite Pro: